sgong-pdftron/stranger-docs/android/controls/Reflow.md

 To cancel all reflow requests, call ReflowProcessor.cancelAllRequests();

-Finally, if you want to clear all HTML files created in the cache you many need to call ReflowProcessor.clearCache().
+Finally, if you want to clear all HTML files created in the cache you may need to call ReflowProcessor.clearCache().